kristin-henry-sf/dataPython/README.md

 | 001   | 001   |
 | 002   | 002   |

-The current implementation compares the length of the top rows to the 'normal' length of data rows, and this example has too few columns to use this feature.

 ### Notes:
 * If you know which row is the header, you may want to use the row selector flag instead